 What is Digital Risk?

-Digital risk refers to all unwanted consequences that result from digital transformation.
+Digital risk refers to all unwanted consequences that stem from an organization's adoption of new technology and expansion onto the public digital landscape.

 To simplify the application of digital risk protection, all digital risks must first be categorized.